Capslockhuh/rock-paper-scissors-js/README.md

 # rock-paper-scissors-js
-A game of Rock, Paper, Scissors from the JavaScript console (for The Odin Project)
+The classic game of Rock, Paper, Scissors made in JavaScript, playable on a website with a functional UI There's also an old version availible, which is playable from the browser console

+for The Odin Project